-Exhibit No. Description 10.1 Fiscal 2017 Restricted Stock Unit/Performance Unit Terms and Conditions 10.2 Fiscal 2017 Annual Incentive Compensation Plan (Executives) 10.3 Form of Performance-Based Award Agreement under the 2010 Equity and Incentive Plan 31.1 CEO Section 302 Certification 31.2 CFO Section 302 Certification 32.1 Section 906 Certifications 101 The following materials from Vera Bradley, Inc.'s Quarterly Report on Form 10-Q for the quarter ended April 30, 2016 formatted in Extensible Business Reporting Language (XBRL): (i) Consolidated Statements of Income for the Thirteen Weeks ended April 30, 2016 and May 2, 2015; (ii) Consolidated Statements of Comprehensive Income for the Thirteen Weeks ended April 30, 2016 and May 2, 2015; (iii) Consolidated Balance Sheets as of April 30, 2016 and January 30, 2016; (iv) Consolidated Statements of Cash Flows for the Thirteen Weeks ended April 30, 2016 and May 2, 2015, and (v) Notes to Consolidated Financial Statements.
+Exhibit No. Description 10.1 Fiscal 2018 Restricted Stock Unit/Performance Unit Terms and Conditions 10.2 Fiscal 2018 Annual Incentive Compensation Plan (Executives) 10.3 Form of Performance-Based Award Agreement under the 2010 Equity and Incentive Plan 31.1 CEO Section 302 Certification 31.2 CFO Section 302 Certification 32.1 Section 906 Certifications 101 The following materials from Vera Bradley, Inc.'s Quarterly Report on Form 10-Q for the quarter ended April 29, 2017 formatted in Extensible Business Reporting Language (XBRL): (i) Condensed Consolidated Statements of Income for the Thirteen Weeks ended April 29, 2017 and April 30, 2016; (ii) Condensed Consolidated Statements of Comprehensive Income for the Thirteen Weeks ended April 29, 2017 and April 30, 2016; (iii) Condensed Consolidated Balance Sheets as of April 29, 2017 and January 28, 2017; (iv) Condensed Consolidated Statements of Consolidated Statements of Cash Flows for the Thirteen Weeks ended April 29, 2017 and April 30, 2016, and (v) Notes to Condensed

+Consolidated Financial Statements. \\

-^{} Furnished, not filed.
+Furnished, not filed.

-^{} Pursuant to Rule 406T of SEC Regulation S-T, the Interactive Data Files included as Exhibit 101 hereto are deemed not filed or part of a registration statement or prospectus for purposes of Sections 11 or 12 of the Securities Act of 1933, as amended, are deemed not filed for purposes of Section 18 of the Securities Exchange Act of 1934, as amended, and otherwise are not subject to liability under these Sections.
+\\ Pursuant to Rule 406T of SEC Regulation S-T, the Interactive Data Files included as Exhibit 101 hereto are deemed not filed or part of a registration statement or prospectus for purposes of Sections 11 or 12 of the Securities Act of 1933, as amended, are deemed not filed for purposes of Section 18 of the Securities Exchange Act of 1934, as amended, and otherwise are not subject to liability under these Sections.